Sébastien Ogier: 2014

-2015: Ogier keeps on winning
+2015

 In 2015, Sébastien Ogier stayed involved in WRC with the Volkswagen Motorsport team, codriven by Julien Ingrassia.
 Together, they won the first round of the season, the Rallye Monte-Carlo.
 The new Polo R WRC was immediately successful and so was the world champion crew despite the rivalry of Sébastien Loeb, who made a punctual comeback to rallying.

 Ogier went ahead with another win in Sweden, where he came out as the winner in the very last stage, when Andreas Mikkelsen made a late mistake.
 Three out of three: it was a hat-trick for the Frenchman who also won Rally Mexico.
 This was his fifth consecutive win since 2014 Rally Catalunya and the third in a row in Mexico.

 Rally Argentina marked the end of the series, as mechanical problems pushed him to retirement.
 He ended in 17th position and added the three bonus points of a Power Stage win.
 He won the Power Stage again on the following rally, in Portugal, while climbing the second final place.
 In addition to the disadvantage of sweeping a very sandy surface, the Frenchman lost time with a puncture before producing an impressive comeback to end 8.2s off the winner.
 This enabled him to confirm his leading position in the championship.

 Ogier managed to come back to victory in Italy.
 Hayden Paddon produced his best performance to date and led the rally for a long time, but Ogier eventually took the win in the last leg and added again the Power Stage victory to his tally.
 Another rally and Power Stage double win came in Poland, while in Finland he had to settle for the second place overall.
 He took another Power Stage success though (the 7th successive) to leave Finland with an 89-point lead in the championship.
 He led VW to a 1–2–3 finish on Rally Germany, and went on to take the title on the next round with a win in Rally Australia.
 After taking the lead, Ogier and Ingrassia won all the remaining stages to take their 31st WRC win and their 3rd title.
 At the same moment, Volkswagen secured the Manufacturer title.

 Rally France was not so lucky as Ogier suffered a gearbox failure at the end of day one.
 Despite a ten-minute penalty which relegated him to 55th position, he managed to end in 12th and won three more stages including the Power Stage.
 Sébastien Ogier then led Rally Spain for the last two legs but made a mistake in the very last stage.
 He was forced to retire after hitting a guardrail, a crash in which he and his codriver were unhurt.
 The season ended with a soaked Wales Rally GB where the Frenchmen won again.
 They dedicated their victory to the victims of Paris's attacks occurred on 13 November, during the rally weekend.